-- Take the PSAT test as the qualifier for the National Merit Scholarships and as practice for the SAT I in October.
+- Take the PSAT test as the qualifier for the National Merit Scholarships and as practice for the SAT in October.
 Students may submit either PSAT or ACT scores for the Governor's Scholars Program. - Attend local college fairs and make a contact with college representatives, requesting catalogs and other information.
-SPRING - □ Take the ACT and/or SAT I. Remember that you can retake either of these in the fall of your senior year. - Read publications and college guides. - List colleges that interest you.
-Keep a folder and worksheet on each as you collect information by reading, watching promotional videos, visiting campuses, or talking to current students and graduates. - SUMMER - Call or write colleges and/or vocational technical schools for more information.
+SPRING - Take the ACT and/or SAT.
+Remember that you can retake either of these in the fall of your senior year. - Read publications and college guides. - List colleges that interest you.
+Keep a folder and worksheet on each as you collect information by reading, watching promotional videos, visiting campuses, or talking to current students and graduates.